tszheichoi/awesome-sensor-logger/PUSHING.md

 Both HTTP Push and MQTT have the same schema, configurable batching period and supported sensors.
 The only difference is the protocol.
 HTTP has a simpler setup and is more widely supported.
 On the other hand, MQTT is more lightweight and popular for IoT applications.
 Sensor Logger also supports simultaneous HTTP pushing and MQTT publishing.

 If you want to push to other protocols currently not supported by Sensor Logger, many managed MQTT brokers support out-of-the-box data forwarding to pretty much anything.
-For example, [EMQ X Data Integration](https://www.emqx.io/docs/en/latest/data-integration/data-bridges.html) supports message forwarding to Kafka, and GCP PubSub Sources.
+For example, [EMQ X Cloud Data Integration](https://www.emqx.io/docs/en/latest/data-integration/data-bridges.html) supports message forwarding to Kafka, and GCP PubSub Sources.

 ## HTTP Push
 For HTTP Push, you have to set up a web server to receive the messages.
 For more information and sample code on how to set one up, see https://github.com/tszheichoi/awesome-sensor-logger?tab=readme-ov-file#live-data-streaming.